natacha-beck/cbrain-wiki/SimpleFileExtractor.md

   * CONP-BigBrain-3DSurfaces
   * CONP-BigBrain

-Once the tool is launched with the proper version, in the **task parameters**, you provide the file patterns of your interest:
+Once the tool is launched with the proper version, in the **task parameters** you can provide the file patterns of your interest:

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/2f9a31a6-3496-4734-8111-eb6db33339c9)</kbd>